Devil-Official/Devil-Vps-Manager/README.md

 ```

-SPecial Thanks To Akarsha For Give Me Request\nSome Codes Are Based In DRGON VPS Manager
+~ SPecial Thanks To Akarsha For Give Me Request
+~ Some Codes Are Based In DRGON VPS Manager

 ```